 This one is the simplest variation.
 I got the recipe from a Facebook group.
 It adds a bit of extra spice and flavour to the basic version.
 Follow the instructions above as written.
 While tofu is cooking, use the bowl you just used to coat the tofu and mix the remaining cornstarch together with 1/2 tsp white pepper, 2 thai chili peppers, 2 cloves minced garlic, and the chopped white portion from a scallion stalk.
 (The leftover cornstarch, once fried, adds additional crönch to the meal.)

 When tofu is browned on both sides, move the tofu to the edges of the wok and add this spice mixture to the centre.
 Saute quickly for about a minute or until it starting to brown and smell fragrant.
-Transfer tofu to plate and top with the spice mixture.
+Transfer tofu to a plate of cooked rice and top with the spice mixture.
 Add a splash of dark soy sauce and top with chopped scallion, if desired.

 Tofu with Bok Choy over Spicy Noodles